 - Wi-Fi also uses radio waves that are routed through a wireless internet router.
 The waves have frequencies between 2.4 and 5.8 GHz.

-- The text messages we sent to each other from one cell phone to another is also a radio wave.
+- The text messages we send to each other from one cell phone to another is also a radio wave.

 - Radio telescopes are used to study space by NASA, the NSF and astronomers.